There are so many possibilities as what you could focus on and yet, there is never enough time. Do you focus on:

 The concept of One Metric That Matters is explained in the book Lean Analytics by Alistair Croll and Ben Yoskovitz.
 In this book, they refine the focus of a company on One Metric That Matters.
 They suggest that whilst this is not the only metric you measure, it is the most important.
 The ‘remaining metrics’ need to be in line with your overall goal; in other words, they should contribute to you reaching your goal.

-At the beginning of this article I suggested that you should choose between the two, but which will you choose?
 The authors of Lean Analytics suggest your most important metric depends on three factors:

 - The type of company you have

-- The phase your company is in?
+- The phase your company is in

-- Your audience/target market?
+- Your audience/target market

 The next step is that the whole structure of the organisation should be set up based on this One Metric That Matters.
 Sean Ellis, the man who introduced the term growth hacking, makes his team members write down 3 points where they can positively contribute to achieving the one metric that matters.
 Through this, everyone puts in their best effort with a strong focus on growing the firm.

-Now I bet you’re thinking: my organisation is way too big and complicated for this.
+Now I bet you’re thinking: my organisation is still way too big and complicated for this.
 How can I implement this in a simple way step by step?

 How do I implement the One Metric That Matters?
 A step-by-step guide: